algiz-z/algiz-z/README.md

 ## Hi guys!
 I'm a Nanzan Uni student.
-I only did programming at Uni, but started it personally.<br>
+I only did programming at Uni, but I started it personally.<br>
-Still studying these things, but want to get better in the near future.
+I am still studying these things, but I want to improve soon.

 ## Team Projects
 - [Portolio](https://github.com/balckowl/portolio)